Foil Stamping Overview — Crafting the Language of Luxury

 1. Introduction to Foil Stamping

-Exceptional edge definition, free from halftone patterns and not constrained by print resolution
+▸ Exceptional edge definition and clarity, free from halftone dots and not constrained by the resolution limits of the original design file.

 Foil-stamped Minh Long logo and product name Mangosteen Tea SetFoil-stamped Nam An Market logo and artwork Carp Gazing at the MoonFoil-stamped Jacob’s Creek logo and artwork Golden Apricot Blossom BranchFoil-stamped VNpay logo and artwork Red Peach Blossom Branch